raspberrypilearning/getting-started-with-the-pico/en/step_6.md

 In this step you will create a MicroPython program to blink the onboard LED on and off in a loop.

 --- task ---

 Click in the main editor pane of Thonny.

-Enter to following code to toggle the LED.
+Enter the following code to toggle the LED.

 ``` python
 from machine import Pin